kaveesha-ranmuthu/personal-website/README.md

 # Personal Website
 I wanted to create a website for myself where I can showcase my projects and show some of my personality through the site design.
-This was the first time that I created a moodboard and mockups before beginning the coding process.
+This was the first time that I created a moodboard and wireframes before beginning the coding process.
 I found that having thought of the design beforehand made the development process much easier as I was able to focus only on the code since the design was already finished.

 ## Demo
 https://kaveesha-ranmuthu.netlify.app/